jinbinhu/CAPS-NS2/readme.md

 ### 1. Place all the files：

-Initially, 'CAPS.patch'，'CAPS-dark.patch'，‘CAPS.sh’，'CAPS-dark.sh', ‘testcase’, 'many-to-one.sh' and 'many-to-many.sh' are in the same level directory.
+Initially, 'CAPS.patch'，'CAPS-dark.patch'，‘CAPS.sh’，'CAPS-dark.sh', 'many-to-one.sh'， 'many-to-many.sh' and ‘testcase’ are in the same level directory.

 ### 2. Installing, Patching and Compiling: